nuxt/website-v2/content/en/guides/get-started/conclusion.md

       - static
       - components
     correctAnswer: static
-  - question: In which directory do we put our styles?
+  - question: In which directory do you put your styles?
     answers:
       - styles
       - components